paritytech/polkadot-sdk/src/api/extrinsic_unstable_submitAndWatch.md

 **Return value**: String representing the subscription.

 The string returned by this function is opaque and its meaning can't be interpreted by the JSON-RPC client.
-It is only meant to be potentially passed to `extrinsic_unstable_unwatch`.
+It is only meant to be matched with the `subscriptionId` field of events and potentially passed to `extrinsic_unstable_unwatch`.

 ## Notifications format